adammaj1/Mandelbrot-Sets-Alternate-Parameter-Planes/README.md

 * [Artistic Models of the Hyperbolic Geometry by Vladimir Bulatov](http://bulatov.org/math/1003/index.html)
 * [Zⁿ+ A∙Sin(Cᵐ) by Jens-Peter Christensen](https://www.youtube.com/watch?v=po2t_yMWABs&list=RDGMEMJQXQAmqrnmK1SEjY_rKBGAVMpo2t_yMWABs&start_radio=1)

+Log of the Mandelbrot set.
+Image 8 from Frontiers in complex dynamics by Curtis T. McMullen

 ![Log of the Mandelbrot set.
 Image 8 from Frontiers in complex dynamics by Curtis T. McMullen](./img/mlog.png)